 edictions Uncertainties

 Ruamāhanga Whaitua: lower range for significant emissions reduction (Paris Agreement targets met), and upper range for high emissions.

-Wairarapa Coast Whaitua:
+triple in Wairarapa Coast Whaitua: Lower range for RCP4.5 and upper range for RCP8.5

-triple in e century, while ely disappear for RCP8.5
+e century, while ely disappear

 t three d increase by

 ery long than 10 or 15 tart to occur in

 consecutive ected to itional 20 days

 There is a large uncertainty in the range of changes due to model differences, emissions scenarios.
 Changes against emission scenarios are not necessarily linear.

-extreme occur once are predicted to Although the uncertainty in average rainfall range is high, extreme rainfall increases are more certain due to the increased amount of water vapour that the atmosphere can hold as it gets warmer (about 8% increase in saturation vapour per degree of warming)
+extreme occur once are predicted to also produce Although the uncertainty in average rainfall range is high, extreme rainfall increases are more certain due to the increased amount of water vapour that the atmosphere can hold as it gets warmer (about 8% increase in saturation vapour per degree of warming)

 egree of

-Days of very high and extreme forest fire danger 100% to 150% increase 100% to 150% increase Wind Annual number of windy days Ruamāhanga Whaitua: 0 to 4 days increase Wairarapa Coast Whaitua: 0 to 6 days increase Ruamāhanga Whaitua: 0 to 12 days increase Wairarapa Coast Whaitua: 0 to 10 days increase Intensity of wind during windy days (>99 th percentile of daily mean) 0% to 3% increase 1% to 4% increase Sea level and coastal hazards Permanent sea level rise +0.12 m to +0.24 m above present +0.68 m to +1.75 m above present More regular storm events in the fragile coastal environment may also mean faster and more significant coastal retreat.
-Acidification of the ocean Oceanic changes General temperature rise of sea water Marine heatwaves
+Days of very high and extreme forest fire danger 100% to 150% increase 100% to 150% increase Ruamāhanga Whaitua: Ruamāhanga Whaitua: Annual number of windy 0 to 4 days increase 0 to 12 days increase Wind days Wairarapa Coast Whaitua: Wairarapa Coast Whaitua: Wind 0 to 6 days increase 0 to 10 days increase Intensity of wind during windy days (>99 th percentile of daily mean) 0% to 3% increase 1% to 4% increase Sea level and coastal hazards Permanent sea level rise +0.12 m to +0.24 m above present +0.68 m to +1.75 m above present More regular storm events in the fragile coastal environment may also mean faster and more significant coastal retreat.
+Acidification of the ocean Oceanic changes General temperature rise of sea water] Marine heatwaves